-6.7 Academic compensation for undergraduates
+7.6 Academic compensation for undergraduates

-- 6.7.1.
-Academic compensation is only considered after a resubmission of your first take or a resubmission of your retake. - 6.7.2.
+- 7.6.1.
+Academic compensation is only considered after a resubmission of your first take or a resubmission of your retake. - 7.6.2.
 Your overall performance at an academic level can make up for a failed module at the same academic level, so you can progress or be awarded.

 This is called "academic compensation".
-Academic compensation is only allowed if: - a.
+Academic compensation is only allowed if:

+- a.
 Your overall module mark for the failed module is at least 30%; and - b.
-Your average module mark across all modules (including the failed module) at the relevant academic level (without any rounding) is at least 40%. - 6.7.3.
+Your average module mark across all modules (including the failed module) at the relevant academic level (without any rounding) is at least 40%. - 7.6.3.
 Academic compensation is allowed for a maximum of 20 credits at level 4 and 20 credits at level 5.
 No academic compensation is allowed at level 6.
-(Section 2.2.4 defines academic level.) - 6.7.4.
-Academic compensation is not allowed on programmes with a target award of a Certificate of Personal and Professional Development (CPPD). - 6.7.5.
-Condition 6.7.2.b above means that we have to wait until we know your average mark across all modules at the relevant academic level before we know if you are eligible for academic compensation. - 6.7.6.
-If we think academic compensation could apply to your failed module(s) (i.e., you meet condition 6.7.2.a and 6.7.2.b above), but we do not know your average mark across the relevant academic level yet, your mark for the failed module(s) will be released but your grade will show "On hold" until we know your average mark across all modules. - 6.7.7.
+(Section 2.2.4 defines academic level.) - 7.6.4.
+Academic compensation is not allowed on programmes with a target award of a Certificate of Personal and Professional Development (CPPD). - 7.6.5.
+Condition 7.6.2.b above means that we have to wait until we know your average mark across all modules at the relevant academic level before we know if you are eligible for academic compensation. - 7.6.6.
+If we think academic compensation could apply to your failed module(s) (i.e., you meet condition 7.6.2.a and 7.6.2.b above), but we do not know your average mark across the relevant academic level yet, your mark for the failed module(s) will be released but your grade will show "On hold" until we know your average mark across all modules. - 7.6.7.
 Once we know your average mark: - If you meet the average mark required to be eligible for academic compensation, then you will automatically be given a "compensated pass" unless you tell us otherwise.
 This does not change the mark awarded.
-Your diploma supplement (issued when you are awarded, see section 8.1.7) will note that you were given a "compensated pass" in the relevant module. - If you do not meet the average mark required to be eligible for academic compensation this means any module with a grade of "On hold" will be failed. - 6.7.8.
+Your diploma supplement (issued when you are awarded, see section 9.1.7) will note that you were given a "compensated pass" in the relevant module. - If you do not meet the average mark required to be eligible for academic compensation this means any module with a grade of "On hold" will be failed. - 7.6.8.
 You cannot have more than 20 credits per academic level "On hold" at any one time.
-If you have a module grade of "On hold" and you fail another module which meets the requirements of academic compensation you will be provided advice on which module to keep "On hold", to be assessed for academic compensation at the relevant opportunity, and which module you should retake. - 6.7.9.
+If you have a module grade of "On hold" and you fail another module which meets the requirements of academic compensation you will be provided advice on which module to keep "On hold", to be assessed for academic compensation at the relevant opportunity, and which module you should retake.

+7.6.9.
 If you started your programme before September 2020, please refer to Appendix C Undergraduate Transition Regulations for more information relevant to you.

-6.8 Academic compensation for postgraduates
+7.7 Academic compensation for postgraduate taught programmes